 Possibly, but don't give up yet.
 The first 6 weeks are very, very basic exposure, aperture and shutter speed lessons.
 After that we move on to more creative topics including light, composition and finding your style.
 Give them a try.
 If they are too easy, just unsubscribe.
 But please tell your beginner friends about the course before you go.

 I don't have enough time to do all the homework

 We find time for what's important.
 If photography isn't your priority at the moment that's fine.
-This course however is designed to be an active, hands-on, do the homework kind of course.
-You won't make the promised progress if you just open the email each week (or even worse, just file the email in a folder to read sometime later).
+However, this course is designed to be an active, hands-on, do the homework kind of course for people motivated to learn.
+You won't make the promised progress if you just open the email each week without doing the project (or even worse, just file the email in a folder to read sometime later).

 I love bloggers and I love it when you blog about your experiences doing A Year With My Camera.
 You are one of the best ways new people find out about the course, and I thank every one of you who takes the time to write about AYWMC.
 Send me your links and I will share them.